microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Get or set a string to display as the window's title.

-This title is displayed in the windows title bar (unless ExtendsContentIntoTitleBar is set), as well as other locations such as when the user presses <Alt><Tab> to bring up the application switcher.
+This title is displayed in the windows title bar (unless ExtendsContentIntoTitleBar is set), as well as other locations such as when the user presses Alt-Tab to bring up the application switcher.

 ### Example